mbarbin/crs-actions/README.md

 - [`annotate-crs-in-pr`](./annotate-crs-in-pr/README.md): Annotate CRs in a pull request with GHA workflow annotations.
 - [`create-crs-pr-check`](./create-crs-pr-check/README.md): Create a GitHub check with CRs in a pull request using reviewdog.
 - [`create-crs-pr-job-summary`](./create-crs-pr-job-summary/README.md): Create a GitHub Job Summary with CRs in a pull request.
+- [`summarize-crs-in-pr`](./summarize-crs-in-pr/README.md): Post or update a comment with a summary of CRs in a pull request.

 ## Compatibility